mjisaak/azure-devops/onboarding/README.md

 ### Sign up with a personal Microsoft account.
 Go to [Sign-up link for Azure DevOps](https://go.microsoft.com/fwlink/?LinkId=307137) and use your MS Account for the registration.
+-> All users have to use their Microsoft Account.

 ### Sign up with an existing Azure AD